marcoshsq/PY4E/01_Python_Crash_Course/01_Fundamentals/Lesson_01_Hello_Python.md

         print('Splinter Cell is better than Metal Gear')
         #output: ERROR Traceback (This is a joke u.u)

+        # Btw, this is a comment, Start the comment with a hash '#'.
+        # Comments are ignored by the compiler.
+        # There are no multiline comments in Python.
+        # For that we use a DocString
+        '''This is a DocString.
+They are defined as a text between a set of 3 double or normal quotes.
+        Place after the class or function definition. '''

 Cool, now that we've talked about the print function, why don't you try it?
 Start printing.
 Not only that, here's your first exercise: